Winners and losers of immigration: The equilibrium

-where $\epsilon_{\tilde{p}_{l},\sigma_{l,j}}$ is the elasticity of the price of the low-skilled good with respect to the stock of low-skilled non-natives and $\epsilon_{\tilde{w}_{l,j},\sigma_{l,j}}$ is the elasticity of the wages of the low-skilled employees with respect to the stock of low-skilled non-natives.
-Hence, the sign of the impact of an immigration shock is undetermined a priori, depending on the magnitude of the two elasticities $\epsilon_{\tilde{w}_{l,j},\sigma_{l,j}}$ and $\epsilon_{\tilde{p}_{l},\sigma_{l,j}}$, and can be only evaluated numerically.
-In other words, employers operating in the low-skilled market can be winners or losers depending on the functioning of the goods and labour markets.
+where $\epsilon_{\tilde{p}_{l},\sigma_{l,I}}$ is the elasticity of the price of the low-skill intensive good with respect to the stock of low-skilled non-natives and $\epsilon_{\tilde{w}_{l,j},\sigma_{l,I}}$ is the elasticity of the wages of the low-skilled employees with respect to the stock of low-skilled non-natives.
+Hence, the sign of the impact of an immigration shock is undetermined a priori, depending on the magnitude of the two elasticities $\epsilon_{\tilde{w}_{l,j},\sigma_{l,I}}$ and $\epsilon_{\tilde{p}_{l},\sigma_{l,I}}$.
+While the latter is always negative (or zero in case of perfect substitutability of the two goods) (Equation (\ref{priceL})), the former depends on the elasticity of the low-skilled wage with respect to the market tightness, which is ambiguous, and on the elasticity of the price of the low-skill intensive good with respect to $\sigma_{l,I}$, which is negative.\footnote{In particular, assuming $B_{i,N}=0$ in Equation (\ref{wageNshort}), $ \epsilon_{\tilde{w}_{l,N},\sigma_{l,I}}= \epsilon_{{A}_{l,N}+{C}_{l,N},\theta_{l}}\times \epsilon_{{\theta}_{l},\sigma_{l,I}}+\epsilon_{{p}_{l},\sigma_{l,I}}$, where the first term is positive and the last is negative.
+However, the sign of the second term is ambiguous, depending on the values of the probability that the job offer is signed, $\kappa_{i,j}$.} Thus, the overall effect can be only determined numerically.
+In other words, employers operating in the low-skill intensive market can be winners or losers in case of a low-skilled immigration shock depending on the functioning of the goods and labour markets.

-In a similar fashion, given that the price of the high-skilled good positively depends on $\sigma_{l,j}$ (Equation (\ref{priceHpriceL})), and the wage of high-skilled employees and the price of the high-skilled good positively depend on $\sigma_{l,j}$, the change in the value of a firm which operates in the high-skilled sector following an immigration shock reads:
+In a similar fashion, the change in the value of a firm which operates in the high-skilled sector following a low-skilled immigration shock reads:

-where $\epsilon_{\tilde{p}_{h},\sigma_{l,j}}$ is the elasticity of the price of the high-skilled good with respect to the stock of low-skilled non-natives and $\epsilon_{\tilde{w}_{h,j},\sigma_{l,j}}$ is the elasticity of the wages of high-skilled employees with respect to the stock of low-skilled non-natives.
-Once again, the impact of an immigration shock on the value of a firm which operates in the high-skilled market cannot be determined analytically, but only numerically.
+where $\epsilon_{\tilde{p}_{h},\sigma_{l,I}}$ is the elasticity of the price of the high-skill intensive good with respect to the stock of low-skilled non-natives and $\epsilon_{\tilde{w}_{h,j},\sigma_{l,I}}$ is the elasticity of the wage of high-skilled employees with respect to the stock of low-skilled non-natives.
+Once again, the impact of an immigration shock on the value of a firm which operates in the high-skill intensive market cannot be determined analytically, but only numerically.
+In fact, the elasticity of the price of the high-skill intensive good with respect to the stock of low-skilled non-natives $\sigma_{l,I}$ is positive (Equation (\ref{priceHpriceL})), however the sign of the elasticity of the wage of high-skilled employees with respect to the stock of low-skilled non-natives is ambiguous, depending on the sign of the elasticity of the wage of high-skilled employees with respect to the market tightness.

 The change in the equilibrium lifetime utility of employed employees (Equation (\ref{eq:BellmanEmployedNative})) as a consequence of an increase in the stock of low-skilled non-natives reads: